-Algae calcium is a type of calcium supplement that is derived from algae.
-Algae are a diverse group of aquatic organisms that can be found in various marine and freshwater environments.
-Some species of algae have the ability to absorb and accumulate minerals, including calcium, from their environment.
+Algae are a diverse group of aquatic organisms found in various marine and freshwater environments.
+Some species of algae can absorb and accumulate minerals, including calcium, from their environment.

-Algae calcium supplements are typically made from calcified remnants of marine algae, such as Lithothamnion Calcareum, which is a red algae found in the Atlantic Ocean.
-The calcified remains of the algae are harvested, washed, and dried before being milled into a fine powder that can be used as a dietary supplement.
+Algae calcium is typically made from calcified remnants of these marine algae, such as Lithothamnion Calcareum, which is red algae found in the Atlantic Ocean.
+The calcified remains of the algae are harvested sustainably, washed, and dried before being milled into a fine powder that can be used as a dietary supplement.

 Quahog Clam Shells

-The shells of the ocean quahog (Arctica Islandica) are composed mainly of calcium carbonate, which is commonly found in shells and other skeletal structures of marine animals, with trace amounts of magnesium, strontium and other minerals.
+The shells of the ocean quahog (Arctica Islandica) are composed mainly of calcium carbonate, commonly found in seashells and other skeletal structures of marine animals, with trace amounts of magnesium, strontium, and other minerals.

-Since calcium is an essential mineral that plays a key role in bone health, muscle function, and other important bodily functions.
-The high percentage of calcium carbonate in the shell makes it a valuable source of calcium for human consumption.
-Magnesium and strontium are also important minerals that may have beneficial effects on human health.
+Since calcium is an essential mineral for bone health, muscle function, and other critical bodily functions.
+The high percentage of calcium carbonate in the quahog clam shell makes it a valuable source of calcium for human consumption, while magnesium and strontium are also essential minerals for overall human health.

 While the absorbance of calcium carbonate from limerock is normally small, the unique mineral composition and crystal structure of the calcium mineral in quahog clam shells helps the human body to absorb and use the calcium.
 Supplementing with finely milled quahog clam shells may therefore help support bone health by providing a source of calcium that the body can easily absorb.